SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

   Time-bound: Complete by August 2026. 📅

   🥅 **Goal 2:** Build and publish 3 beginner projects on GitHub by June 2026
   Specific: Create and upload 3 coding projects using HTML, CSS, and JavaScript.
   Measurable: GitHub shows progress and completed repositories.
-  Achievable: Completed 3 beginner challenges, will build on that.
+  Achievable: Have already completed 3 beginner challenges set by Codespace (14/09/2025 ,28/09/2025 and 12/10/2025), will build on that.
   Relevant: Strong portfolio helps with internships and job applications.
   Time-bound: Complete by June 2026. 💻

   🥅 **Goal 3:** Learn JavaScript by March 2026
-  Specific: Focus on foundational concepts using LMS and coaching lessons.
+  Specific: Focus on foundational concepts using LMS and coaching sessions.
   Measurable: Completion of at least one challenge per language.
   Achievable: Utilize available online resources like YouTube.
   Relevant: Opens more opportunities in software development.